dimyG/jekyll-theme-chirpy/_posts/2021-04-23-maximizing-wealth-creation.md

 ## Some proposals
 Having said that, lets have a look at some possible ways with which we can increase the wealth creation rate by empowering as many people as possible.
-I'm pretty sure that there are more and better ways that I haven't thought of yet.
+I'm pretty sure that there are more and better ways I haven't thought of yet.
 Chances are that proposals like these seem awkward and unrealistic when you first hear about them.
 This is normal.
 This is the nature of new things.

 ### Universal basic income fund
-This proposal is more suitable as a replacement for the typical social benefits and less focused on maximizing the wealth creation rate, but it worths mentioning it because it can empower people massively.
+This proposal is more suitable as a replacement for the typical social benefits and less focused on maximizing the wealth creation rate, but worths mentioning it because it can empower people massively.
 The proposal has certain advantages but significant risks too.
 The collected money could fund a part of the universal basic income.
 Essentially all citizens receive a monthly income large enough to cover their basic needs, no matter what.
 This policy is usually proposed as a solution in case of massive technological unemployment, where most jobs are replaced by intelligent automation.